-If creating a safe work environment is your top priority, regularly checking your fire extinguishers for optimal operation is a must.
-Routine examination of your extinguishers will determine whether they need maintenance or replacement.
-General Fire and Safety are experts you can depend on for fire extinguisher training and inspection.
+If creating a safe work environment is your top priority, regularly checking your fire extinguishers for optimal operation is a must for your business in Omaha.
+Routine fire extinguisher inspection will determine whether they need maintenance or replacement.
+General Fire and Safety has the fire safety services experts you can depend on for fire extinguisher training and inspection.

-Regular monthly and annual inspection and maintenance of your fire extinguishers ensure proper operation.
-General Fire and Safety will come inspect your fire extinguishers at regular intervals to confirm they are ready to perform at optimal capability.
-These routine inspections ensure the safety of your employees, your company, and its assets.
+Regular monthly and annual inspection and maintenance of your fire extinguishers ensures proper operation.
+General Fire and Safety will come inspect your fire extinguishers at regular intervals to confirm they are ready to perform at optimal capability for your business in Omaha.
+These routine fire extinguisher inspections ensure the safety of your employees, your company, and its assets.
 Schedule a free, no-obligation walk-through of your facility.

-Here are three simple questions you should ask yourself before fire extinguisher inspection:
+Here are three simple questions you should ask before your fire extinguisher inspection near Omaha:

 1. Is the fire extinguisher in the right location?